 Amy Self has composed some delightful pieces for children’s choirs which deliver meaningful text on environmental matters of great importance.
 Her seriousness of purpose, appreciation for beauty in nature, and devotion to care of the earth shine through in engaging and tuneful songs which arouse both thoughtfulness and musicality in our students.
 Among a beautiful and challenging set of pieces learned by my recent Honor Choir students, “What a World” was a clear favorite, resulting in heartfelt, artistically-gratifying performances of this piece.
 As an elementary music teacher, Amy Self brings mastery-level knowledge of appropriate music for young voices to each piece so that her music is leveled to challenge, delight, and make clear connections with concepts which are central to learning objectives and the elementary music curriculum.

-Marilyn Pitcairn, M.A., Adams 12 general music teacher
+Marilyn Pitcairn, Adams 12 district music coordinator/general music teacher

 Amy has created some amazing music that we have been so happy to use in our school.
 My favorite is "A Rainbow on My Plate.”
 Our school promotes living a healthy lifestyle, and as part of that, we promote healthy school parties and making good choices for lunch, both in what kids bring to school and the options they can choose from.
 One day during a grade-level lunch group, the students told me I did not have a rainbow on my plate.
 Students have taken the song and its message to heart.
 Amy has created catchy tunes with healthy messages.
 I can't wait to see what else she brings us.
 We are so lucky to have her at our school!